anastassiou-team/celltype_brainstim_invitro/README.md

 > Developed in **Windows 10** and **Python 2.7**<br />
 > https://www.python.org/<br />
-> For the versions of individual libraries see "syl_miniconda_package_list.txt"
+> For the versions of individual libraries see "Versions.txt"

 ### Contents